Model & Strategy

-In 2016, SLF secured a legally binding nationwide policy for legal protection of Good Samaritans who assist the injured.
-This step is expected to save over 75,000 lives annually by enabling faster bystander response for injured victims.
+In 2016, SLF secured a legally binding, nationwide policy for the protection of Good Samaritans who assist the injured.
+This step is expected to save more than 75,000 lives annually by enabling faster bystander response for injured victims.

 SaveLIFE Foundation News

 Putting the Brakes on India's Huge Traffic FatalitiesStung by a cousin’s death, Piyush Tewari, founder and CEO of SaveLIFE Foundation, is leading reforms to improve emergency medical aid to accident victims in…Nov 2016

 Campaigning to Make India’s Roads SaferNine years ago, Piyush Tewari was managing operations in India for a Los Angeles-based private equity firm when tragedy struck his family.
 While returning home…Jun 2016